 This gallery contains 5 items.

-At the Urban Drone Lab the potential positive use cases of drones will be developed, tested and showcased within areas such as environment, health, digitization and autonomous transportation.
-The testbed will be open to public and private actors to develop and test drone services and applications relevant to their business, operations or research.
+At the Urban Drone Lab, potential positive use cases of drones are developed, tested and showcased in areas such as environment, health, digitalization and autonomous transportation.
+The testbed and co-creation arena will be open to public and private entities to develop and test drone services and applications relevant to their business, operations or research.